gypsydave5/gypsydave5.github.io/_posts/2015-03-21-lazy-eval-and-memo.md

 result, and returned the remembered result the second time it was called rather than evaluating it all over again?
-Or, to continue the increasingly strained example, I should write the answer down on my piece of paper once I've worked it out, rather than having to do the sum every time I need to know the answer.
+Or, to continue the increasingly strained example, I should write the answer down on my piece of paper once I've worked it out the first time, rather than having to do the sum every time I need to know the answer.

 And that's [memoization], a way of optimizing code so that it will return cached results for the same inputs.
 This might get a little more complicated with